 - building research communities and collaborative academic opportunities.

 - Nominations must include short statements (around 500 words each) from the nominator and two other colleagues, describing how the nominee exhibits the values of inclusive and collaborative academic leadership.
 Supporting statements may come from mentees or other colleagues; at least one statement should ideally come from a woman and/or non-dominant group; and (if possible ) a weblink to link to either the nominee’s webpage at their home institution or CV (if this nominee has posted their CV online).
 We are attentive to performance related to opportunity criteria and institutional context and would encourage nominees to include where relevant these considerations in their supporting statements.

 - All documents should be emailed to the APSA National Office at: Arts-SSPS-APSA@unimelb.edu.au by the announced due date.
 Please do not submit anything until the call for nominations is announced.

 - The decision will be made by a sub-committee appointed by the APSA Executive.
 Past winners will be encouraged to participate in the judging process for future awards.

 - Anybody who has been nominated for the prize or who has nominated someone else for the prize will not be eligible to participate in the judging panel.
 Members of judging panels should adhere to the Guidance on Identifying and Managing Conflicts of Interest.
 If the Chair of a judging panel has a significant conflict of interest, they must relinquish their position as Chair to one of the other panellists.

-- The winner will be invited to attend the Association’s annual conference dinner (funded by APSA) and receive a certificate and lifetime membership of APSA.
+- The winner will be invited to attend the Association’s 2022 AGM & Prize Ceremony and receive a certificate and lifetime membership of APSA.

 - APSA will name only the winner, not the nominees.